 As a registered psychotherapist, Jelum practices from a culturally sensitive, trauma-informed, and anti-oppressive lens.
 She truly believes in the mind-body-spirit connection, and approaches mental health with the understanding that while chronic stress and trauma impact us deeply, our mind and bodies also have the innate capacity and resiliency to heal when given the right support.
 This approach is also carried over into her supervision style, and she hopes to be able to support the journey of future RPs with the same belief in their skills, resiliency, and knowledge.

-Jelum offers group Supervision.
+Jelum offers individual, dyadic and group Supervision.

 Frequently Asked Questions